 |FEBRUARY 3, 2014.
 CUNY Begins to Yield on Pathways.

-The CUNY central administration has finally begun to listen to the majority of faculty about Pathways.
-Changes to the new core curriculum will begin in Fall 2014, according a memo from Interim Chancellor William Kelly.
-The memo outlines the changes to Pathways that are the result of a review required by the Board of Trustees resolution that established the program.
+The CUNY central administration finally began to listen to the majority of faculty about Pathways.
+Changes to the new core curriculum were announced to begin in Fall 2014, according a memo from Interim Chancellor William Kelly.
+The memo outlined the changes to Pathways that were the result of a review required by the Board of Trustees resolution that established the program.

 |DECEMBER 12, 2013.
 Contract Rights Upheld in Pathways Grievance.